SDibla/8086-Reading_Text_Count_Occurrences_Apply_Cryptographic/README.md

 For each line, the program must count how many times a certain character appears.

-consider only letters, a...z, A...Z, discerning upper and lower case.
+I consider only letters, a...z, A...Z, discerning upper and lower case.
 For each line, output the most frequent character (appearing MAX times), print the list of characters appearing at least MAX/2 times.
 After each character printed, print also the number of occurrences.

 # Cryptographic algorithm